What are virtual classrooms? A rundown of the most popular software by CKEditor

 For longer-term goals such as term projects, having real-time comments and track changes features can help collaborating students trace the progress of their work.
 Real-time collaborative writing allows students to communicate at their own pace while still getting everyone on the same page.

-In these uncertain times, schools, universities, and other educational institutions need to preserve as many functions as possible.
-The transition from physical to virtual classrooms for the foreseeable future is hard enough, but real-time collaborative writing with rich-text editing capabilities helps preserve and enhance the collaborative nature of classroom learning.
+In these uncertain times, schools, universities, and other educational institutions need to preserve as many functions as possible even in an online classroom setting.
+The transition to distance learning for the foreseeable future is hard enough, but real-time collaborative writing with rich-text editing capabilities helps preserve and enhance the collaborative nature of classroom learning.
 Moreover, CKEditor’s solutions cut down on the learning curve that comes with new software and gives you only the features you need.
 But don’t just take my word for it: engage with our online demo and get in touch with our team to see how we can cook up a tailor-made real-time collaboration solution for your virtual classroom software.

 Social learning, live sessions using. wide range of software are the future of learning as students from all over the world can collaborate and learn without being tied to a place or region anymore.
 CKEditor 5 can definitely help in this regard and interactive online classes can only benefit from its integration.
 It is a solution that meets the requirement of the modern student and will pass the test fo time going forward.
 Check it out for your purpose-built virtual classroom.